call518/EYWA-on-Vagrant/README.md

 + Log in to Web-UI, by "oneadmin" user.
 + Go to "System" Tab -> "Users" Tab.
 + Click "+" Button.
-+ Create "oneadmin" User.
++ Create "testuser" User.
 (Password is that you want.)
 * Default Templates is generated. (in "Templates" Tab)
 + EYWA-Virutal-Router(VR-1) is automatic launched. (in "Virtual Machines" Tab)
 * When VR-1 is up, Create EYWA-VM(VM-1).